wallacekelly-da/daml-upgrade-simple-demo/README.md

 The state of the local project directory may be totally reset by running `./reset.sh`.

+The state of the local ledger may be inspected with the following Navigator command: `daml navigator server localhost 6865 --feature-user-management false`.
+Be sure you select the role for `Alice`.

 ## Running against Daml Hub

 Running the upgrade against Daml Hub is largely the same as the local